-A Model for Defunding: An Evidence-Based Statute for Behavioral Health Crisis Response. by Taleed El-Sabawi and Jennifer J. Carroll.
 Too many Black persons and other persons of color are dying at the hands of law enforcement, leading many to call for the defunding of police.
 These deaths were directly caused by excessive use of force by police officers, but were also driven by upstream and institutional factors that include structural racism, institutional bias, and a historic culture of racialized violence.

 Deaf Community and Mental Health Care: The deaf community struggles daily with stigma, prejudice, and communication, but that's not all: medical studies have found that deaf people suffer from mental health issues at about twice the rate of the general population, and also have real problems accessing needed mental health services.

 A group of former 911 dispatchers in Pennsylvania contends in a federal lawsuit filed this month that an Allentown man and his nephew died in a fire in 2020 after an emergency operator hung up on the man because he spoke Spanish — a claim that county officials dispute.

 Deaf Colorado man arrested for not complying with police commands he couldn't understand, lawsuit says: Brady Mistic, who uses sign language to communicate, could not understand the officers' verbal commands, according to his federal lawsuit.